micnic/r-assign/readme.md

 validating object properties.

-`r-assign` has its own schema declaration based on the concept of TypeScript type guards, it is composed of pure functions that can be used separately from `r-assign`.
+`r-assign` has its own schema declaration based on the concept of TypeScript type predicates, it is composed of pure functions that can be used separately from `r-assign`.

 When to use `r-assign`?
 - When needing to apply filtering or mapping of object properties